NIH-GREI/grei-pm/README.md

 Development and delivery of a specific report (e.g., project status)
 ### Monitor
 Issue for regular monitoring of a system, a resource, or other repeating task

-## Related
-[sabo](https://github.com/IQSS/sabo) (IQSS Only).
-Provides a simple interface to the GitHub GraphQL API to support project management and reporting.
-Under active development; library and scripts are unstable.